10 Ways to Find Freelance Writing Jobs

 Personally, I won’t lie to you.
 I only pitch one client when I first started.
 All the others came as a result of seeing my post on Facebook when I shared them and also from my guest post on authority blogs.

-But you can follow this route but I did rather pitch for a free guest post before pitching for getting paid.
+But you can follow this route but I did rather pitch for free quest post before pitching for getting paid.

 Right now, we are expanding fast and we will soon go international by God’s grace.